-Readers who are interested in reading more about church architecture may refer to How to Read Churches: A Crash Course in Ecclesiastical Architecture by Denis Robert McNamara available at the library@orchard.10 located in this area are also known as clerestory windows.
+Readers who are interested in reading more about church architecture may refer to How to Read Churches: A Crash Course in Ecclesiastical Architecture by Denis Robert McNamara available at the library@orchard.10 are punctuated with windows.
+Windows located in this area are also known as clerestory windows.